2019 Route Maps Coming Soon!

-Apple Castle ride (10 miles): This ride is a favorite for casual and experienced cyclists alike; because the scenery is beautiful, and you get to visit the Apple Castle!
-Bikers will wind through a combination of mostly paved roads (with about a mile and one-half of hard-packed dirt roads) past many quaint Amish farms.
-You will have a stop at the famous Apple Castle (our mother lode for donuts) before returning to the Westminster College field house where, if you’re up for it, you might take on a more challenging ride.
-If you have done this ride in the past, you will notice some changes; namely that you will ride fewer miles on the busy highway so that you may enjoy more country scenery.
+Apple Castle ride (10 miles): This rustic ride is a favorite for casual and experienced cyclists alike because the scenery is beautiful, and you get to visit the Apple Castle!
+Cyclists will wind through a combination of mostly paved roads (with about a mile of a hard-packed dirt road) past many quaint Amish farms (some of whom sell donuts as large as hub-caps, so help yourself and we’ll give you credit).
+Your rest stop will be at the famous Apple Castle (our mother lode for donuts) before returning to the Westminster College field house.
+This could be the end or just the beginning of a day of cycling adventures.

 The New Wilmington Dirty Dozen (43 miles) “ Hey soldier, can you take that hill!”
 “Normal” cyclists avoid hills, unless they’re going down them, but some hard-core enthusiasts welcome the challenge of quad-aching, breath-taking, endless hills.
 This is a tough ride designed only for seasoned cyclists.
 This route contains at least a dozen killer hills [hence the name borrowed (stolen)from an annual Pittsburgh ride].
 Although the route is about the hills, it also affords plenty of country scenery and a rest stop.
 So, if you believe you have what it takes, give it a try, but you will get no sympathy from us if you are caught walking your elite bicycle up that hill.